Axolotl21/QA/README.md

 - [My Projects](#my-projects)

 ## About Me
+I am a reliable and flexible person.
+I am a quick learner, willing to learn new skills, and very hardworking.
+My objective is to find an employer where I can use the skills I already have and grow with them.
+Currently, spend my time reading and writing.
+Wish to be a good writer like Tolkien and J. K. Rowling.
+Love running and sleeping.
+Because I don't have any experience yet, I am looking for an internship if there is one.
 ## Skills
 __Here's some of my skill:__
 * Can perform manual functional and usability testing of web applications